A Comprehensive Guide to Gluten Free Albuquerque

 3. Disclaimer about measures taken to avoid cross contamination: The following measures have been taken to avoid cross contamination: (separate toastes, fryers/pans for gluten free items; separate/clean prep areas/cutting boards; clean/separate utensils, knives, glove changes after handling gluten; using fresh ingredients instead of assembly line ones like chipotle style etc).

 If you have experiences, good or bad, at any of the below restaurants then I want to hear about it!
 Please note that any issues that arise, I will try to resolve with the restaurant first.
+If you experience issues, you are encourage to do the same.
 This is not a bashing page.

 Ajiaco: Find me Gluten Free says it’s 100% gluten free but it is not, which I confirmed with them.
 I submitted a correction on the app.
 There menu is however mostly gluten free and has a dedicated fryer.
 I took my dad here and we had fun trying out different menu items.
 Here is a picture.